-The Single Resolution Board is in charge of resolution planning and preparation of resolution decisions in accordance with the BRRD with respect to banks and banking groups subject to the supervision of the ECB pursuant to the Single Supervisory Mechanism, including BNP Paribas.
-The Single Resolution Board became applicable as of January 1, 2016.
+The single resolution board (the "Single Resolution Board") will be in charge of resolution planning and preparation of resolution decisions in accordance with the BRRD with respect to banks and banking groups subject to the supervision of the ECB pursuant to the Single Supervisory Mechanism, including BNP Paribas.
+The Single Resolution Board should be fully effective as of January 1, 2016.